terrencec51229/HackMDREADME/README.md

 Most of well-known ISPs have offered CloudConnect-as-a-service already, such as [PCCW](https://www.consoleconnect.com/clouds/connect-to-amazon-web-services/), [GCX](https://www.globalcloudxchange.com/about-2/cloud-networking/cloud-x-fusion/), and [Megaport](https://www.megaport.com/services/amazon-web-services/).
 One thing in common in between is they offer all-in-one circuit which is able to link up multiple CSPs together by leveraging their MPLS-VPN transport backbone.
 Another benefit is their locations of Customer Edge (CE) are much more spreaded than AWS provided.

-> Visit [Technical](https://aws.amazon.com/transit-gateway/faqs/) for more overall guidances and [What is AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html) for more in-depth details.
+> :mag: Visit [Technical](https://aws.amazon.com/transit-gateway/faqs/) for more overall guidances and [What is AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html) for more in-depth details.

 ### <span class="fontColorH3">Virtual Private Gateway</span>